duneanalytics/spellbook/docs/general/faq_and_common_issues.md

 - Why is my PR running more models than included in the CI test runs?
     - Steps within the CI test workflow depend on DBT manifest file to be up-to-date on the main branch
-    - When other PRs are merged, main is updated, therefore a new manifest file needs uploaded to storage for CI to read
+    - When other PRs are merged, main is updated, therefore a new manifest file needs to be uploaded to storage for CI to read
     - The GH workflow to do this lives here: https://github.com/duneanalytics/spellbook/actions/workflows/commit_manifest.yml
     - If the latest run failed and/or is in progress, then it’s possible manifest files are out of date and your PR will run more than it should
     - Wait for it to complete or Dune team to fix any failures